-The greet functionality described in this section may serve as introduction for you to understand how specific functionalities are created inside 'centos-art.sh' script.
-With some of luck this introduction will also serve you as motivation to create your own specific functionalities for 'centos-art.sh' script.
+The greet function described in this section may serve you as an introduction to understand how specific functionalities work inside 'centos-art.sh' script.
+With some of luck this introduction will also serve you as motivation to create your own 'centos-art.sh' script specific functionalities.